-In addition to the rooftop signage, the project will add halo illuminated channel letters at both entrances of the building (Pecan/Soledad Intersection and Riverwalk Entrance).
-These are to remain blue and will not change colors.
+In addition to the rooftop signage, the project will add fascia mounted reverse lit channel letters at both entrances of the building (Pecan/Soledad Intersection and Riverwalk Entrance).
+These will be back lit with white LED light modules by a remote mounted power supply.